binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 Then any time you need to be on the same network segment as the physical host, just switch the Host-only Adapter to Bridged Adapter and you may need to set the interface in the "Name" drop-down box to wlan0 or what ever the primary interface is that your physical host is using to connect to the physical network.
 You may need to update your `/etc/network/interfaces` here also to the default that the install provided.

-Alternatively make the switch to Bridged Adapter on Adapter 1.
+Alternatively, make the switch to Bridged Adapter on Adapter 1.
 This way you don't need to change the `/etc/network/interfaces` at all.
 In VirtualBox 5.0.4 I couldn't get an internet connection through any of the VirtualBox adapters no matter how I configured them.
 It seems that VirtualBox may be a little buggy now in terms of NAT and NAT Network.
-If you run into this problem, and you decide to set-up the external wireless adapter as discussed below, you can by-pass the VirtualBox adapters all together.
+If you run into this problem, and you decide to set-up the external wireless adapter as discussed in the [Additional Hardware](#tooling-setup-kali-linux-additional-hardware) section below, you can by-pass the VirtualBox adapters all together.
 This works for me.

 %% This looked good, but it didn't work: https://www.pythian.com/blog/test-lab-using-virtualbox-nat-networking/